-Our mission is to inspire, educate, and mobilize Christian communities to respond faithfully to the biblical call to justice by standing in solidarity with the oppressed and defending the human rights of all.
+Our mission is to inspire, educate, and mobilize Christian communities to respond faithfully to the call to justice by standing in solidarity with the oppressed and defending the human rights of all.

-Our vision is a just and equitable society in which every person can experience abundant life because the human dignity of all people is respected, the human rights of all are safeguarded, and all are treated as beloved members of the human family, who are formed in the image of God.
+Our vision is a just and equitable society in which every person can experience abundant life because the human dignity of all people is respected, the human rights of all are safeguarded, and all are treated as beloved members of the human family, formed in the image of God.

-Allyson McKinney, Founder and Director
+Allyson McKinney Timm, Founder and Executive Director

-Allyson McKinney is a theologically trained human rights lawyer whose commitment to justice ministry has been inspired by her faith journey.
+Allyson McKinney Timm is a theologically trained human rights lawyer whose commitment to justice ministry has been inspired by her faith journey.
 Her writing has appeared in Sojourners, California Lawyer, USA Today and The Independent.

 As the Robert M. Cover-Allard K. Lowenstein Fellow in International Human Rights at Yale Law School, Allyson taught and supervised students in the Lowenstein International Human Rights Clinic, addressing a wide range of issues such as early and forced marriage, human trafficking, religious liberty, and rights to education and housing.
 Long concerned by religious resistance to human rights in the United States, Allyson went on to earn a master’s of divinity degree at Yale Divinity School.

 Previously, Allyson established and led the Uganda Field Office of International Justice Mission.
 Under her leadership, the IJM Uganda team initiated a program to defend the property and inheritance rights of vulnerable widows and orphans.
 They educated communities, represented victims, and pioneered a police training program.